lchipham/Blogdown_Web/content/project/project 1/index.md

 url_video: ""
 ---
 Excess bond returns is a proxy for realized risk premium of a long-term bond.
-Forecasting excess bond returns is crucial for optimizing strategic asset allocation decisions, managing risks associated with bond holdings, developing fixed
+Forecasting excess bond returns is crucial for optimizing strategic asset allocation decisions, managing risks associated with bond holdings, developing fixed income trading strategies, and conducting relative value analysis.